valenbar/wordle-telegram-bot/README.md

 - [x] Add Hard-mode
 - [x] Option to change board size
 - [x] Add Feedback option
+- [x] Option to get a hint, e.g. an example sentence or the definition
 - [ ] Notify if guess is in the wrong language
 - [ ] Count game wins/loses per user
 - [ ] Option to report a bad word after the game
 - [ ] Sync guessed words dictionary to google spreadsheet
-- [ ] Option to get a hint on the last guess, e.g. an example sentence or the definition